PhD in Comparative Literature

 11) Defense [date]: Chair advises Graduate Program Director of defense date at least one month in advance; GPD advises Graduate School and announces to Program and Department lists.
 Student invites friends/colleagues, sends reminders to Committee one month and one week in advance of defense date.
 Student circulates final draft to Chair and all committee members at least one month in advance of defense.
 Student brings hard copies of complete dissertation to defense for each faculty member to facilitate discussion, in addition to electronic copies that have been circulated.

-12) Student completes revisions recommended by Committee during defense and returns final draft to Chair for approval no later than three months following defense date.
+12) Student completes revisions recommended by Committee during defense and returns final draft to Chair for approval ideally within two weeks but no later than three months following defense date.
 Chair returns approved copy no later than one month after submission by student.

 13) Student files all required materials including hard copy of dissertation with the Graduate School no later than the end of the semester following the defense.